Case StudyCompetency Frameworks

 Escalations cut in half, falling below the overall average

-Design Principles
+Design principles

 What guided the build.

-01 Plain language first.
+i.
+Plain language first.
 If a manager couldn't explain a competency without reading from a document, it wasn't clear enough.

-02 Observable, not aspirational.
+ii.
+Specific and observable.
 "Leadership" and "initiative" don't mean anything without specific behaviors attached to them.

-The Result
+The result

 One language.
 Every decision.

 Hiring, performance, development, and compensation all ran off the same foundation.
 Managers coached with better tools.
 Employees had clearer expectations.
-Hard conversations became practical ones -- because the criteria were already defined and shared.
+Hard conversations became practical ones — because the criteria were already defined and shared.

-Back to What I've Built
+← Back to what I've built